ByteB4rb1e/html-theme-ref/README.md

 setup work as a starting point for standardizing HTML theme development?
 What’s missing?
 Too heavy?
 Too light?
 Hit me up with your feedback — [I’m all ears](https://github.com/oxbqkwwxfrqccwtg/html-theme-ref/discussions)!

+<a name="licensing"></a>
+## Licensing

+Tiar's HTML Theming Reference is licensed under a Creative Commons Attribution 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <https://creativecommons.org/licenses/by/4.0/>.